The $L^2$ Aeppli-Bott-Chern Hilbert complex: Introduction

-which is a generalisation of the same inequality for the usual Hodge, Bott-Chern and Aeppli numbers on a compact complex manifold, established by Angella and Tomassini in \cite[Theorem A]{AT}.
+\end{theorem} This is a generalisation of the same inequality for the usual Hodge, Bott-Chern and Aeppli numbers on a compact complex manifold, established by Angella and Tomassini in \cite[Theorem A]{AT}.

 We remark that all three Laplacians $\Delta_{BC}$, $\tilde\Delta_{BC}$ and $\square_{BC}$ enter in play in different arguments in our treatment.
-The operator $\Delta_{BC}$ is needed to apply the general theory of \cite{BL} to our case; on the other hand $\tilde\Delta_{BC}$ is useful on K\"ahler manifolds to prove that $L^2$ Bott-Chern harmonic forms coincide with $L^2$ Dolbeault harmonic forms in Theorem \ref{thm kahler complete kernel}; finally $\square_{BC}$ is fundamental on Galois coverings of compact complex manifolds, being elliptic and formally self-adjoint (so that we can apply \cite[Proposition 3.1]{Ati}) and naturally defined from the ABC complex (so that we can prove Theorem \ref{thm bc essentially deldelbar}).
+The operator $\Delta_{BC}$ is needed to apply the general theory of \cite{BL} to our case; on the other hand $\tilde\Delta_{BC}$ is useful on K\"ahler manifolds to prove that $L^2$ Bott-Chern harmonic forms coincide with $L^2$ Dolbeault harmonic forms in Theorem \ref{thm sec 8}; finally $\square_{BC}$ is fundamental when dealing with Galois coverings of compact complex manifolds: it is elliptic and formally self-adjoint (allowing us to apply \cite[Proposition 3.1]{Ati}) and it is naturally defined from the ABC complex (allowing us to prove the fourth point of Theorem \ref{thm sec 7}).

 We refer the reader to the following recent papers on $L^2$ Hodge and cohomology theory on non-compact (almost) Hermitian manifolds \cite{B2,B3,HT,R,PT3,HuTa,MPa,MPb,P}.
-Furthermore, we mention \cite{PT1,PT2}, where Tomassini and the second author prove a characterisation of $L^2$ smooth forms which are in the kernel of the Bott-Chern Laplacian on special families of Stein manifolds and of complete Hermitian manifolds; \cite{TWZ}, where Tan, Wang and Zhou study $L^2$ Bott-Chern and Aeppli symplectic cohomologies and harmonic forms on complete non-compact almost K\"ahler manifolds with bounded geometry and introduce the notion of $L^2$ $dd^{\Lambda}$ Lemma; \cite{BDET}, where Bei, Diverio, Eyssidieux and Trapani generalise the notion of K\"ahler hyperbolicity introduced by Gromov in \cite{G}, proving a spectral gap result for the Dolbeault Laplacian under suitable modification.
+Furthermore, we mention \cite{PT1,PT2}, where Tomassini and the second author prove a characterisation of $L^2$ smooth forms which are in the kernel of the Bott-Chern Laplacian on special families of Stein manifolds and of complete Hermitian manifolds; \cite{TWZ}, where Tan, Wang and Zhou study $L^2$ Bott-Chern and Aeppli symplectic cohomologies and harmonic forms on complete non-compact almost K\"ahler manifolds with bounded geometry and introduce the $L^2$ $dd^{\Lambda}$ Lemma; \cite{BDET}, where Bei, Diverio, Eyssidieux and Trapani generalise the notion of K\"ahler hyperbolicity introduced by Gromov in \cite{G}, proving a spectral gap result for the Dolbeault Laplacian under suitable modification.

 The paper is structured in the following way.
 In Section \ref{sec diff op} we define differential operators, Lebesgue spaces and elliptic complexes on manifolds.
 In Section \ref{sec complex manifold} we describe the elliptic complexes naturally defined on a complex manifold and their associated Laplacians.
 In Section \ref{sec hilb} we give a brief survey of the theory of unbounded linear operators on Hilbert spaces, including a statement of the Spectral Theorem and a study of the spectral gap condition for a positive self-adjoint operator.
 In Section \ref{sec extensions} we define the minimal and maximal closed extensions of differential operators, collecting the main properties which will be used in the following sections.
 In Section \ref{sec hilb complex dolbeault} we recall the fundamental definitions concerning the $L^2$ Dolbeault Hilbert complex.
 Finally, in Section \ref{sec hilb complex bc a}, \ref{sec complete kahler}, \ref{sec coverings} we prove the main results of the paper.
 We conclude in Section \ref{sec questions} with some open questions and final remarks.